thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 * Pipe Dream (1 solve) - reverse
   * the author posted his solution on [his personal blog](https://face.0xff.re/posts/ecw-ctf-2021-pipe-dream-writeup/)

 Thalium's challenges have been less resolved than others.
-They were not that difficult, but probably a bit more unexpected than others.
+They were not that difficult, but probably a bit more unexpected.
 A few additional challenges designed by Thalium are:
 <!--more-->
 * EMU (3 solve) - reverse
 * Hospital simulator (3 solve) - exploitation

-As a reminder Thalium - part of THALES group - is a cybersecurity team dedicated to vulnerability research and development of Red Team-type tools.
-The team is located in Rennes and we are actively recruiting experienced or high potential profiles in reverse, forensics and software development.
+As a reminder, Thalium - part of THALES group - is a cybersecurity team dedicated to vulnerability research and development of Red Team-type tools.
+The team is located in Rennes and we are actively recruiting experienced or high potential profiles in reverse, forensics, and software development.
 Spoiler: we also offer internships, see [below](#interships-2022).

 ## Chest <!-- omit in toc -->